aptech/docs/docs/CR-gdaReportVarInfo.rst

 -------

-If you just want to print the information to the window, call gdaReportVarInfo without assigning the output to a symbol name:
+If you just want to print the information to the window, call :func:`gdaReportVarInfo` without assigning the output to a symbol name:

 ::

     gdaReportVarInfo(filename);

 Examples